JagminasJ/AutoTaskMCP/COPILOT_STUDIO_GUIDE.md

 6. For complex queries with filters, use ticketsQuery with filters
 7. For simple text searches, use ticketsUrlParameterQuery

+PRIMARY TOOLS FOR COMMON QUERIES:
+- getTicketsByCompanyName: Use this FIRST when user asks for tickets by company name (e.g., "show me tickets for Company Name" or "latest 5 tickets for Company Name").
+This tool automatically handles company lookup and returns actual ticket details.
+DO NOT use ticketsQueryCount.

 WORKFLOW FOR COMPANY NAME QUERIES:
-When a user asks for tickets by company name (e.g., "Show me tickets for Simplex System Controls" or "Latest 5 tickets for Company Name"):
+OPTION 1 (RECOMMENDED): Use getTicketsByCompanyName tool directly with companyName parameter.
+This handles everything automatically.

+OPTION 2 (Manual): If getTicketsByCompanyName is not available:
 1. FIRST use companiesUrlParameterQuery with the company name to find the company
 2. Extract the company ID from the search results
 3. THEN use ticketsQuery (NOT ticketsQueryCount) with filter: [{"field": "companyID", "op": "eq", "value": "<company_id>"}], maxRecords: 5-20, sort: [{"field": "createDate", "direction": "DESC"}]
-This two-step process is required because tickets are filtered by company ID, not company name.

-REMEMBER: ticketsQueryCount returns ONLY a number. ticketsQuery returns actual ticket details.
-Use ticketsQuery when user wants to see ticket information.
+CRITICAL RULE: ticketsQueryCount returns ONLY a number, NEVER ticket details.
+- Use ticketsQueryCount ONLY when user explicitly asks "how many" or "count"
+- Use ticketsQuery or getTicketsByCompanyName when user asks to "show", "list", "get", "find", "retrieve", "latest", or "recent" tickets

 RESPONSE HANDLING:
 - If you receive a truncated response, inform the user and suggest more specific filters